shyouhei/crypt_checkpass/README.md

   the parameter(salt), by hand.
 Failure in generation of a proper salt string tends not to yield any errors; for instance typo in parameters are normally not detectable.
-    - For instance, in the following example, second invokation of `String#crypt` is wrong; it has typo in "round=" (lacks "s").
+    - For instance, in the following example, second invocation of `String#crypt` is wrong; it has typo in "round=" (lacks "s").
       However the call does not fail and something unexpected is generated.